Greece • UNESCO World Heritage Site

 Charioteer of Delphi and Archaeological Treasures

-Explore the world-renowned Delphi Archaeological Museum, which houses one of the finest collections of ancient Greek art, centred around the magnificent Charioteer of Delphi bronze statue from 475 BC.
-This extraordinary sculpture, discovered in 1896, represents the height of early Classical Greek bronze-working mastery and originally formed part of a victorious quadriga commemorating triumph in the Pythian Games.
-The museum's treasures span from Mycenaean times to Byzantine period, including the colossal Sphinx of Naxos, exquisite chryselephantine sculptures, and architectural fragments from Greek city-state treasuries.
-These magnificent artefacts reveal the immense wealth and artistic devotion that flowed to Delphi from across the ancient world, transforming it into a repository of Greek civilisation's finest achievements.
+Explore the world-renowned Delphi Archaeological Museum housing one of the finest collections of ancient Greek art, centered around the magnificent Charioteer of Delphi bronze statue from 475 BC.
+This extraordinary sculpture represents the height of early Classical Greek bronze-working mastery.
+The museum's treasures span from Mycenaean times to Byzantine period, including the colossal Sphinx of Naxos, exquisite chryselephantine sculptures, and architectural fragments from Greek city-state treasuries revealing immense wealth and artistic devotion that flowed to Delphi.

 Recommended